firehawkvfx/ansible_collection_core/README.md

-# Ansible Collection - firehawkvfx.core
+# Ansible Collection - firehawkvfx.ansible_collection_core

 Documentation for the collection.